lguerdan/AStarAgent/README.md

-#KEY (items listed in order of priority on map)
+##KEY (items listed in order of priority on map)

-O  —  obstacle
+O  obstacle
-R  —  robot
+R  robot
-F  —  starting point
+F  starting point
-L  —  finishing point
+L  finishing point
-+  —  space visited by robot
++  space visited by robot
--  —  empty space
+-  empty space
-~  —  speed bump (will reduce an obstacle’s speed by 1, but to no lower than 1) 1 or 2  —  launchpad (will increase an obstacle’s speed by the number displayed)
+~  speed bump (will reduce an obstacle’s speed by 1, but to no lower than 1) (1 or 2)  launchpad (will increase an obstacle’s speed by the number displayed)